CIF Parser¶

 is used for mandatory items, ?

-above is not certain:
+is not certain:

-the JSON equivalent can be either 5332
+the JSON equivalent could be either 5332

 or "5332"